MrAllenA/vendor-project/README.md

   }
 ]
 ```
-### 4. Update Vendor (PUT api/vendors/id/) - Authentication required , PUT request to this will update vendor details for the vendor id you have provided
+### 4. Update Vendor (PUT api/vendors/id/) - Authentication required , PUT request to this will update vendor details, for the vendor id you have provided

 | parameter  | value |
 | ------------- | ------------- |